 Today, good musical citizenship requires knowledge of one’s own musical cultures, as well as those of the others with whom we share our world.
 This program enhances philosophical, political, and musical dimensions, while simultaneously developing practical, hands-on skills.
 Involving class work, performance, and independent research, the Diploma equips students to enter today’s job market, as well as to continue graduate study in ethnomusicology.

 All students interested in the Diploma program must submit an application form and a proposal for a plan of study.
-At the completion of the set of courses (for which the student must receive a grade of B+ or higher), the student will take an oral examination.
-A grade of B+ or higher is required on the examination to receive the Diploma.
+At the completion of the set of courses (for which the student must receive a grade of B+ or higher), the student will take an oral examination (pass/fail).

 What are the Requirements?